 But let's turn back to business.
 This approach builds on the insights from Harvard and Microsoft, highlighting the value of effective data storytelling to bridge the gap between complex data and actionable insights.
 We focus on organizational and workforce data, with cases leveraging Aura workforce analytics and insights.

-1. Start with Relevant Data and Key Insights
+1. Start with Strategic Data Insights to Drive Decisions

 The foundation of any good data story lies in starting with relevant data.
 Begin by collecting accurate data that aligns with your objectives and captures key insights that matter most to your audience.
 While big data holds vast potential, data analysts and data scientists transform raw numbers into meaningful insights, focusing on key points that will resonate with stakeholders.